dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/dremio.md

 Data loading happens by copying a staged parquet files from an object storage bucket to the destination table in Dremio using [COPY INTO](https://docs.dremio.com/cloud/reference/sql/commands/copy-into-table/) statements.
 The destination table format is specified by the storage format for the data source in Dremio.
 Typically, this will be Apache Iceberg.

+## Dataset Creation

+Dremio does not support `CREATE SCHEMA` DDL statements.

+Therefore, "Metastore" data sources, such as Hive or Glue, require that the dataset schema exists prior to running the DLT pipeline. `full_refresh=True`is unsupported for these data sources.

+"Object Storage" data sources do not have this limitation.

 ## Staging support

 Using a staging destination is mandatory when using the dremio destination.
 If you do not set staging to `filesystem`, dlt will automatically do this for you.